souravangre/souravangre/README.md

   Designed and deployed a **3-tier architecture on AWS**.
   - App: Flask app containerized with Docker and deployed to EC2.
   - DB: MySQL on a separate EC2 instance.
-  - Storage: Media & static files on Amazon S3.
+  - Storage: Media & static files on Amazon S3.  .
-  - DNS: Route 53 for domain management.
   - Focus: Secure VPC architecture, migration strategy, and scalability.

 - **Fitstore – Flask E-Commerce App (Fitstore)** 🛒